 How much water should a small dog drink per day?
 This amount will vary according to his size, age, level of activity and the weather.

-If your puppy is small in size, he’ll need smaller amounts of water every two hours so this must be closely monitored and he may require encouragement to drink when he’s very young.
+If your puppy is small in size, he’ll need small amounts of water every two hours so this must be closely monitored and he may require encouragement to drink when he’s very young.

 Here in Australia, I’m always monitoring my Pomeranian puppy water intake, particularly if he has been for a walk or has played in the park.
 Don’t let him drink too much at once and if he seems to be doing that, pick him up so he can rest a bit, and then allow him more to drink.

-He can vomit if he drinks too much, and you don’t need that.
+He can vomit if he drinks too much or too quickly, and you don’t need that.

 Always have water for your Pom if you take him for a walk or out to play and give him frequent short breaks for a small drink.